sumitrathi95/fhir-bridge/README.md

 ## Testing FHIR operations

-There is an [Insomnia REST Client][insomnia] configuration in the root of the project, that contains requests to the FHIR interface.
+There is an [Insomnia REST Client][insomnia] configuration in the "src/test/resources/Insomnia_YYYY-MM-DD.json" file project, that contains requests to test the FHIR interface.

 From Insomnia, import the JSON file, and you will see some requests are created for you.